-Available states: Like National Debt Relief, Freedom is only offers debt settlement in 34 of the 50 states,which is the max number of states that allow debt relief.
+Available states: Like National Debt Relief, Freedom only offers debt settlement in 34 of the 50 states,which is the max number of states that allow debt relief.

 BBB Rating: A (Also accredited by both the American Fair Credit Council and the International Association of Professional Debt Arbitrators.)

 Features: National Debt Relief has the most features of any other debt consolidation and settlement service that we saw.
-It includes a free quote, flexible payment schedule, services for secured and unsecured loans, professional advisors, self-help tools, mobile access to their site and budget planners.
+It includes a free quote, no monthly fees, flexible payment schedule, services for secured and unsecured loans, professional advisors, self-help tools, mobile access to their site and budget planners.
 They also allow you to have a co-signer, which is important for most people who are stuck in debt.